vcerqueira/tsensembler/README.md

 ## Contact

-Any bug report or suggestion please contact me at vitor.cerqueira@fe.up.pt
+Any bug report or suggestion please contact me at cerqueira.vitormanuel@gmail.com